lhermann/lukashermann.dev/content/work/stagetimer.md

 active: true
 ---

-Free web-based timer app for stage presentations, events and livestreams with synchronization between devices.
-This is one of my side projects.
+A web-based timer app for stage presentations, events and livestreams with synchronization between devices.
+Any internet-connected device can use it.
+It works on all screen sizes, even tablets and phones.